mastats/gcp-data-catalog-client/README.md

 # gcp-data-catalog-client
-Client to manage tags using the GCP data_catalog client
+* Client to manage tags using the GCP data_catalog client
+* Interacting with the Data Catalog client requires a GCP service account key.
+Read this: https://cloud.google.com/iam/docs/keys-create-delete

 ## Usage
 1. Add & update BigQuery tables metadata.
 E.g. A task in an Airflow ETL DAG to add metadata about data ingestion or governance.